Anti-Inflammatory Diet Plan →

 Tapioca Flour, also known as Tapioca Starch, is the starch component only.
 Cassava flour is less processed and is ground from the whole root of the plant.

 I have tested this recipe out several times using just cassava flour!
 No extra flours needed.
-I’ve also tested out the naan bread recipe with yeast and tapioca, giving it a little rise and fluff!
+I’ve also tested out the naan recipe with yeast and tapioca, giving it a little rise and fluff!
 You’ll see that in the video coming soon.
 Both methods work and both are DELICIOUS!

 Grain Free Naan Bread (No oven required, Vegan option)